Sociology Department Staff

 - Follow me on twitter: @simonjhackett

-In the SASS, I teach primarily on the MSW and criminology programmes.
+In the Department of Sociology, I teach primarily on the MSW and criminology programmes.
 I also have a group of research students under my supervision on areas of my research (see below).

 I am Vice Chair of the University's Ethics Advisory Committee and Chair of Durham University's Safeguarding Management Group.